kgSL/pdsnd_github/README.md

 ### Description
 This project is to test Python skills learned during the course by exlporing 3 sets of public city bikeshare data.
+The task is to ask the user which city and date range to explore, then share a number of interesting statistics.

 ### Files used
 bikeshare.py